formlio/forml/README.md

 ForML is a framework for researching, implementing and operating data science projects.

 Use ForML to formally describe a data science problem as a composition of high-level operators.
-ForML expands your project into a task dependency graph specific to given life-cycle phase and executes it using any of its supported runners.
+ForML expands your project into a task dependency graph specific to a given life-cycle phase and executes it using any of its supported runners.

 Solutions built on ForML are naturally easy to reuse, extend, reproduce, or share and collaborate on.